El1i0r/nixos/README.md

 > This hosts system and home configurations are public for your own learning and
 > research.
 They are not meant to be used with any hardware other than mine.
 > Trying to build and deploy them to other systems without appropriate changes
 > can render your machines unbootable and damage data.
+Yes, say goodbye to your
+> stupid anime waifu wallpapers.
+Muahuahuahauhahahaha

 > [!WARNING]
 > Piece of advice, press Crtl+W, FOR YOUR OWN SANITY!
+I am not a dev, and it
+> is messy, these stuff are hella messy!!!!

 > [!NOTE]
 > I do not provide copy/pastable commands that would build/switch/install any
-> of these configurations because I mean what I wrote in the block before!
+> of these configurations because not only I am lasy but it isn't a good idea!
+> Without proper changes, you can make your system borked, so please, be a
+> professional and not a rock head.

 A NixOS flake which is pretty messy as of now